 The Minnesota Twins have the American League’s best record and the largest division lead in the majors.
-They look to extend both on Tuesday when they visit the rival Cleveland Indians.
+They look to extend both on Tuesday when they visit the rival Cleveland Guardians.
 However, the Tribe are favored on the MLB odds.

 Twins vs Indians MLB Lines, Betting Analysis & Expert Pick

 - When: Tuesday, 7:10 PM ET

 - Stream: MLB.tv